afondiel/computer-science-notebook/ai/certificates/udemy/ai-a-z-how-to-build-an-ai-notes/ai-course-notes.md

 - Adaptive e-greedy Exploration in Reinforcement Learning Based on Value differences by Michel tokic (2010)

 ## Section 7: Deep Q-Learning Implementation
+### 24. Plan of Attack
+- In this Module we are going to build a Self Driving Car... from scratch !
+1. First, we will build the environment containing the map, the car and all the features that go with it.
+2. Then, we will build the AI, which will be the Deep Q-Learning model.
+3. And eventually, we will have our exciting demo.
+### 25. Project resources
+ok
+### 26. Getting started
+check this link for the implementation : https://github.com/afondiel/my-lab/tree/master/automotive/self-driving-cars/project/self-driving-car-rl

 ## Section 8: Deep Q-Learning Visualization
 ## Section 9:  Part 2 - Deep Convolutional Q-Learning
 ## Section 10: Deep Convolutional Q-Learning Intuition